 [CP, IR] This is a modified version of Political Science 32, The Political Economy of Development.
 The first half of the course is identical to 32, but the second half will have a different focus: the political economy of oil.
 This section will explore the extent to which oil is a “resource curse,” the neo-structuralist notion that an abundance of a natural resource, in this case oil, is detrimental for development because it distorts economic incentives (away from diversification) and distorts politics (by facilitating corruption, raising the stakes of power-holding, increasing the chance for abuse of state power, and weakening society’s capacity to hold the state accountable).
 We will examine these hypotheses by focusing on Venezuela, one of the world’s leading oil producers.
 Until the 1980s, Venezuela was considered an example of democratization.
 In the 1990s, Venezuela became instead a paradigmatic case of policy incoherence.
 In the early 2000s, under the Hugo Chávez administration, Venezuela became a case of political polarization, and some argue, rising authoritarianism.
 The second half of this course will assess whether the resource-curse theory provides the best account of Venezuela’s politics since the 1980s.
 To address this question, we will: (1) compare the resource-curse argument with other competing theories of development that might account for Venezuelan politics; and (2) compare the Venezuelan case with other cases in Latin America, Asia, the Middle East, and Africa.
 This course fulfills requirements for the Five College Certificates in Latin American Studies and International Relations.

 Not open to students who have taken Political Science 32.
 Limited to 35 students.
 Spring semester.
-Professor Corrales.2016-17: Not offered
+Professor Corrales.2016-17: Offered in Spring 2017

 [CP] The sovereign state, the basic building block of modern world politics, is eroding.
 Or is it?
 While the principle of the state as supreme within its territory remains, the practice of sovereignty faces growing challenges from above (in the form of nascent global governance structures), from below (in the form of transnational non-state actors), and possibly even from the "side" (that is, from states that might seek to overthrow the Westphalian system and establish a more hierarchical order in its place).
 In this course, we will examine the nature of the state in contemporary world politics, and various challenges to the traditional Westphalian conception of state sovereignty.
 We will read extensively from Hedley Bull's "The Anarchical Society," examine different models of order among sovereign states, and discuss how recent developments are raising new questions about the trajectory of the sovereign state system as we know it.
 Topics will include the establishment and decline of the Bretton Woods System, the creation of the European Union and the International Criminal Court, the post-Cold War rise of China, the growing prominence of religion as a political motivator and the emergence of global terrorist and criminal networks.